cloud-ca/api-docs/source/includes/compute/_instances.md

 ```
  <code>POST https://api.cloud.ca/v1/services/<a href="#service-connections">:service_code</a>/<a href="#environments">:environment_name</a>/instances/:id</code>

-This endpoint updates an existing instance.
+Update the name and hostname of an existing instance. **WARNING:** Changing the hostname will force a reboot of your instance.

 Optional | &nbsp;
 ------ | ---- | -----------